twotwentyseven/handbook/faq.md

 ## What should I do if I have a doctor's appointment?

 Try your best to schedule these in a way to limit the impact on work.
-Where you can't, though, we trust our team to make up the hours in a way they see fit.
+Where you can't, though, we trust our team to make up the hours in a way that works with their schedule – it's important to communicate that plan with your manager.
 Please let your manager know in advance of the time away either via Slack or a direct email.
 Then, when you're actually off on the day, use a Slack status to let others know you'll be away from your desk for a bit.